leluque/webdiagrams/docs/quickTour.md

 # Structure

-Aiming at fulfilling the aforementioned design and usage requirements, the library was organized in layers, as described next.
+Aiming at fulfilling the aforementioned design and usage requirements, the library was organized in components, as described next.

 <pre><code>
 ┌──────────────────────────────────────────────────────────┐
 │                  WebDiagrams Structure                   │
 │                                                          │
 │  ┌────────────────────────────────────────────────────┐  │
-│  │          Specific Metamodels and Drawing           │  │
+│  │          Specific Metamodels and Drawers           │  │
 │  │ ┌────────────────────────────────────────────────┐ │  │
 │  │ │               UML Class Diagram                │ │  │
 |  | | ┌───────────┐ ┌──────────────────────────────┐ | |  |